3d-ryan/portfolio/README.md

 suite execution time by up to 20% using this approach.
 ![Expected error](/resources/expectError.png)

+My framework has a default timeout of 5 seconds, but we can see the failing step executes in about 1 second.
+Additionally, we make an assertion that an exception was actually thrown.
+This creates an implicit check for the correctness of our Page Object Model.
+Login should fail when we enter the wrong credentials, and our page object should throw an error in that situation.

+## Logging Complex Types
+Log an array at high level.

+Drill down into array values.

+Log objects like Regex or DTOs.

 ## In Step Screenshots
 Any screenshots captured by Playwright will appear as part of the main body of the Allure report.
 This gives the screenshot less context, than if it appears within the failing step.